Josh Stamer

 Stamer was also a member of the Amsterdam Admirals of NFL Europe, Seattle Seahawks, Buffalo Bills, Tennessee Titans and Cleveland Browns.

-Early years
+Early life

-Stamer attended Sutherland Grade and Middle school with cousin Christopher James Nilles in Sutherland, Iowa and graduated from South O'Brien High School in Paullina, Iowa, in 1996.
+Stammer was born to Mary Nilles McClaren and Terry Stamer.
+He attended Sutherland Grade and Middle school with cousin Christopher James Nilles in Sutherland, Iowa and graduated from South O'Brien High School in Paullina, Iowa, in 1996.
 He was a letterman in football, basketball, baseball, and track.
 He was also an All-State honoree in football and track.

-Stamer went to the University of South Dakota and was a walk-on to the basketball team before walking-on to the football team.
-He went on to earn a scholarship for his final two years with the Coyotes.
-He graduated from the business school with a master's degree in accounting.
-Josh is active in numerous NFL United Way charity causes and others such as the American Red Cross LIFE Project.
+Stamer went to the University of South Dakota and was a walk-on to the basketball team before becoming a walk-on to the football team.
+During his time on the football team, Stamer registered 152 tackles, 15.5 sacks and 36 tackles-for-loss in his three seasons for the Coyotes.
+He went on to earn a scholarship in his final two years, before graduating from the business school with a master's degree in accounting.
+He was inducted into the Coyote Sports Hall of Fame in 2014.
+Stamer is active in numerous NFL United Way charity causes and others such as the American Red Cross LIFE Project.